Fish and chips is an English dish of deep-fried battered fish, served with pieces of deep-fried potato. The dish needs to be served piping hot.

 The whole industry got a boost in 1920, with the invention of a mechanical potato peeler for the shops.

-Mass acceptance was guaranteed by World War II, as Fish and Chips were one of the few foods not rationed.
-Fish was not rationed, nor were potatoes, thought cooking fats were in scarce supply.
+Mass acceptance was guaranteed by World War II, as fish and chips were one of the few foods not rationed.
+Fish was not rationed, nor were potatoes, though cooking fats were in scarce supply.
 Still, Winston Churchill always vetoed any mention even of putting them on a rations list, out of concern for the morale impact that might have.

 Literature & Lore

 National Chip Week in the UK is in February, sponsored by the British Potato Council.

 In 2011, a team of research psychologists headed by a Professor Charles Spence at Oxford University concluded that eating fish and chips with your fingers, particularly by the seaside with the sound of waves, would convince the brain that they tasted better than usual.
 Hayward, Stephen.
 Fish and chips taste better beside the seaside, say scientists.
 London: Daily Mirror.
 20 February 2011.

 On Saturday, 2 July 2011, The Wensleydale Heifer pub in the Yorkshire Dales National Park set a Guinness World Record for preparing the largest portion of fish and chips ever.
 The serving comprised one single, whole portion of battered halibut weighing 18 kg (40 pounds), and 27 kg (60 pounds) of hand cut chips.
 A pan had to be custom-made to fry the fish in.
 18 litres (four gallons) of batter were required to batter the piece of fish.
 The fish and chips were accompanied by a vat of mushy peas.

 Edwards, Anna.
 Now THAT’S a fry-up!
 Pub that’s battered its way to world record for largest portion of fish and chips.
 London: Daily Mail.
 3 July 2011.